arrighidante/CRUD-ANGULAR-NGRX-NET/README.md

 # 👨‍🏫 Instructions for execution
 - Clone Repo
-- - Front end:
 - In the root directory, run npm i
 - Run "ng serve -o" to run the project.
 The browser will open automatically.
  <br>

 👏 ¡Please, give me a ⭐️ if you like my repo or if you find it useful!